Lucian Piane: Internet remixes

-Controversies
+Personal life

 On November 3, 2016, Piane generated controversy when he sent out a series of tweets and Instagram posts that implied the Clintons had murdered people, that Michelle Obama was an "idiot" and various other conspiracies.
 His tweets were criticized for being racist, often using ethnic slurs.
 This led to a major backlash against his longstanding ties with RuPaul, who came to Piane's defense, attributing the incidents to mental illness.
-Piane later claimed he made the posts while in a state of “marijuana psychosis”.
+Piane later claimed he made the posts while in a state of "marijuana psychosis".

 In August 2019, Piane was arrested multiple times, most notably on August 27 after refusing to leave a Chase bank.
 After the arrests became public knowledge, his family revealed that he was undergoing mental health treatment.
+He was further arrested in August and September 2021, for drunken intoxication and felony vandalism of a bank respectively.